coDeguZo/CLI-Songs/README.md

 ## Summary

-This is CLI project that allows users to check out check out a vast discography of songs from many different artists!
+This is CLI project that allows users to check out a vast discography of songs from many different artists!

 User Stories:
   - I can view all the songs (User)